What time is the coronavirus briefing today? How to watch Boris Johnson's latest announcement

 Will Boris Johnson be at the coronavirus briefing?

-Yes, the Prime Minister will lead today’s briefing, accompanied by Chancellor Rishi Sunak and chief medical officer Professor Chris Whitty.
+Yes, the Prime Minister will lead today’s briefing, accompanied by Sir Patrick Vallance and Dr Susan Hopkins.

 Other ministers that have led briefings in the past include Foreign Secretary Dominic Raab, Health Secretary Matt Hancock, Transport Secretary Grant Shapps and Home Secretary Priti Patel.